-There are two escape stairs which provides access to open air via single final exits doors which open in the direction of travel.
+The escape stair provides access to open air via two single final exits doors, both of which open in the direction of travel.

 Accessed externally on the ground floor is the refuse collection point (bin store).

 1.11.
 General description of flats: